EPIK — English Program in Korea

 Q.Can I choose which Korean city I teach in?

-You can list up to 3 location preferences on your EPIK application.
+You can list ONE location preference on your EPIK application (a region / province / metropolitan city).
+You cannot specify 'urban only', 'rural only', or preferred city size.
 Final placement is decided by the National Institute for International Education (NIIED) based on school needs and applicant volume.
-Korvia advocates for your preferences.
-Competitive cities: Seoul (SMOE), Gyeonggi, Jeju.
+Korvia advocates for your profile.
+Competitive: Seoul (SMOE), Gyeonggi, Jeju.
 More available: rural provinces like Chungbuk, Gangwon, Jeonnam.

 Q.Do I need to speak Korean to apply?